-Day one: Co-ed classroom, instruction by Mrs. Wierl, Mr.Blessing and classroom teacher (65 minutes)
+Day one: Co-ed classroom, instruction by Mrs. Wierl, physical education teacher and classroom teacher (65 minutes)

 Topics included but not limited to:

 Day two: Single gender class.
-Same gender classroom teacher when possible, Mrs. Wierl or Mr. Blessing.
+Same gender classroom teacher when possible, Mrs. Wierl or physical education teacher.
 (45 minutes)

 Review of Day 1.:

 Students will learn about the changes that take place in their own bodies by viewing the DVD: You, Your body and Puberty, (Human Relations Media, 2005) and/or the Proctor and Gamble video " Always Changing" (original editions)

 Some of the topics that will be discussed include: